 At one time or another, anyone with many bills to pay has probably considered filing for bankruptcy.
 This is perhaps especially true now that everyone is stuck at home, thanks to the COVID-19 pandemic.
-The good news—if you can call it that—is you are not alone.
+The good news—if you can call it that—is you are not alone and you can always apply for an IVA.

 Bankruptcy is a legal provision that gives people who can’t pay their bills a way to wipe out debt and get a fresh start.
 It could be considered legal breathing room.
 Credit card debt problems are a leading cause of these situations, which is the reason for Credit card bankruptcy attorneys.